 The law allows discrimination against LGBTQ+ people in 27 states

-This single fact is the why our mission and the services of LGBTQ+ real estate practitioners are so vital to the community.
+This single fact is the why our mission and services of LGBTQ+ real estate practitioners are so vital to the community.

 Although LGBTQ+ people are protected in some states and municipalities, federal Fair Housing Laws do not include sexual orientation or gender identity as protected classes.
 This allows legal discrimination in 27 states which can cause barriers to homeownership, obtaining a loan, renting, and more.*